Music and Cognitive Performance for Software Developers

 Pomodoro, Deep Work blocks, and ultradian rhythms compared through the productivity research, including when each protocol actually suits developer work.

-Breath control directly modulates the autonomic nervous system, CO2 tolerance, and prefrontal cortex activity.
-Here's the evidence on breathing techniques that improve focus, reduce stress reactivity, and recover cognitive capacity between deep work sessions.
+Breath control modulates the autonomic nervous system, CO2 tolerance, and prefrontal cortex activity.
+Evidence on breathing that boosts focus and cuts stress.

-Noise-induced hearing loss is permanent and increasingly common among developers who use headphones for focus.
-Here's what the evidence says about safe listening limits, noise-cancelling vs passive isolation, and office acoustic strategies.
+Noise-induced hearing loss is permanent and common among developers who use headphones for focus.
+Safe listening limits and noise-cancelling vs isolation.